WUI logo

 () => Iterable<Element>

-When a dialog is open, the elements outside of it will be disabled so they can't be interacted with if the dialog is modal.
-For non-modal dialogs, interacting with elements outside of the dialog will close it.
-With this function, you can return a collection of elements that will be considered part of the dialog and therefore will be excluded from this behavior.
+When a dialog is open, the elements outside of it are disabled to prevent interaction if the dialog is [`modal`](https://ariakit.org/reference/dialog#modal).
+For non-modal dialogs, interacting with elements outside the dialog prompts it to close.
+This function allows you to return an iterable collection of elements that will be considered as part of the dialog, thus excluding them from this behavior. **Note**: The elements returned by this function must exist in the DOM when the dialog opens.
 Live examples: - [Dialog with React-Toastify](https://ariakit.org/examples/dialog-react-toastify)

 preventBodyScroll